 The Most Effective Way To Nourish Tendons/Ligaments is…BEFORE Training!

 This is a remarkable finding that may help explain why climbers (and elite strength/power athletes) so frequently succumb to tendinopathy…and seem to incur tendon and ligament injury at a higher rate than other athletes.

 Now consider that climbers (like other serious power athletes) tend to train and perform on an empty stomach.
 Significant meals are typically consumed post-workout—great for nourishing muscles, but less than ideal for nourishing tendons.
-Might a resultant undernourishment of connective tissues, combined with chronic intensive training/climbing, lead to a progressive degradation of the most strained tendons and ligaments…and the gradual development of pain and increased injury risk?
+Might resultant undernourishment of connective tissues, combined with chronic intensive training/climbing, lead to progressive degradation of the most strained tendons and ligaments…and the gradual development of pain and increased injury risk?
 It would seem so, especially considering the ubiquity of injured climbers.

 The bottom line: You can best nourish connective tissues with a small, nutrient-rich feeding 30 to 60 minutes before training, whereas the optimal feeding time of muscle is during the post-workout period of elevated blood flow (which lasts several hours after exercise).

 SUPERCHARGED COLLAGEN – The First & Only Climbing-Specific Collagen Supplement

 The collagen structure of tendons/ligaments is comprised of a repeating sequence of amino acids, where glycine makes up one of every three amino acids and proline or hydroxyproline comprise nearly another one-third of the amino acid chain.
 Consuming hydrolyzed collagen has been shown to spike serum glycine and proline concentrations within one hour—ideal for bathing tendons and ligaments with glycine, proline, and hydroxyproline during a workout, climbing, or rehabilitative session.